 A Little Bit of Planning Goes a Long Way

-It can be easy to fall into the trap of starting a project at lightning speed but without first taking time to solidify your goals and develop a plan.
-Without a goal, you’ll end up going on a reckless, winding road trip with no GPS and no final destination.
-To ensure program success, we recommend beginning with Discovery.
-This includes outlining goals, objectives, and taking the time to identify and synthesize all available data to drive to results.
+It can be easy to fall into the trap of starting a project at lightning speed without first taking time to solidify your goals and develop a plan.
+But, without a goal, you’ll end up going on a reckless, winding trip with no GPS and no final destination.
+To ensure program success, we always recommend beginning with a discovery phase.

 SWOT Analysis Components